eduardszoecs/restax/README.md

 ```

 `restax` currently accepts only the transposed wide format.
-So we reformat it
+So we need to reformat it

 ```r
 df <- data.frame(t(samp), stringsAsFactors = FALSE)